osu-uwaterloo/osu-uwaterloo-website/content/about/_index.md

 ## Club Meetings

-osu!UWaterloo officially meets in-person roughly once every two weeks, usually on Saturday 2-6pm at [PHYS 145](https://maps.app.goo.gl/eYAM98mDbcBJEHG8A).
+osu!UWaterloo officially meets in-person bi-weekly, usually on Saturday 2-6pm at [PHYS 145](https://maps.app.goo.gl/eYAM98mDbcBJEHG8A).
 Please check the announcements channel in the Discord server to stay up-to-date!

 ## Collegiate Teams

-Players who wish to compete at a competitive level are welcomed to try out for the osu!uwaterloo collegiate teams!
+Players who wish to compete at a competitive level are encouraged to play for the osu!UWaterloo collegiate teams.
-The teams participate in a recurring tournament series dubbed the [*osu!
-Collegiate League*](https://discord.gg/V5XhAcj) (o!CL) which runs every fall and winter term.
-At the time of this writing, o!CL hosts collegiate tournaments for standard, mania, and taiko.
+These teams participate in [*osu!
+Collegiate League*](https://discord.gg/V5XhAcj) (o!CL) which runs every fall and winter term, with standard, mania, and taiko gamemodes.
 The osu!std league runs both a Tier 1 and Tier 2 tournament side-by-side, so players of all skill levels are encouraged to try out!
+Please contact `pikapwn` on Discord if interested.

 View osu!uwaterloo's collegiate competition history [here](https://docs.google.com/spreadsheets/d/1q69xG9c-aGkmhsvWzccwe98Z07FusTLz40VBTi1NNZw/edit?usp=sharing).